 To be sure that no concurrent transaction updates any table of the group during the rollback operation, the emaj_rollback_group() function explicitly sets an EXCLUSIVE lock on each table of the group.
-If the PostgreSQL version is prior 9.5, the lock mode is even ACCESS EXCLUSIVE for tables having updates to cancel and whose log trigger must consequently be disabled during the operation.
 If transactions updating these tables are running, this can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.
 But tables of the group remain accessible for read only transactions during the operation.